peopledoc/mlvtools/README.md

 **Step metadata**: in this document it refers to the first code cell when it is used to declare metadata such as parameters, dvc inputs/outputs, etc.

+**Work directory**: the git top level directory of the project to version.
+(If the project does not use git, which is not recommended, use --working-dir argument on each command call)

 Tools
 -----